 13. What would you change if you could go back?

-I also like to ask candidates about a particular action they took in the past that he or she would change if they could go back.
+I also like to ask candidates about a particular action they took in the past that they would change if they could go back.
 The reason I ask this question is that I am interested in finding out a person’s experiences.
 While a resume will often boast the candidate’s achievements, I prefer to discover the potential employee’s grit in overcoming diversity and challenges.

 Steven Azizi Business Owner – Miracle Mile Law Group